 Still not sure whether you want BB or Heritage turkeys?
 Let’s take a closer look…

 In the comparison photo above, the Black Slate heritage turkey on the left was butchered at approximately 18 months and weighed 18 pounds.
 The Broad Breasted White turkey on the right was butchered at 4.5 months and weighed 25 pounds.
 They received the same feed and pasture conditions.
 This gives you an idea of what to expect for carcass size when raising these turkeys for meat.

-This is the big question…you want to be self sufficient, but you also like having a meaty turkey for Thanksgiving.
+This is the big question… do you want to be self-sufficient or do you want a meaty turkey for Thanksgiving?
 I’ve tried both heritage and BB and I really do like both.
 So what’s a modern homesteader to do?
 Let’s start by recapping the pros and cons…

 |Heritage Turkeys||Broad Breasted Turkeys|